 GeneCards Summary for FLT1 Gene

-FLT1 (Fms-Related Tyrosine Kinase 1) is a Protein Coding gene.
-Diseases associated with FLT1 include microcystic meningioma and eclampsia.
-Among its related pathways are PI3K-Akt signaling pathway and RhoGDI Pathway.
-GO annotations related to this gene include identical protein binding and growth factor binding.
-An important paralog of this gene is FGFR3.
+FLT1 (Fms Related Tyrosine Kinase 1) is a Protein Coding gene.
+Diseases associated with FLT1 include pre-eclampsia and eclampsia.
+Among its related pathways are Rheumatoid arthritis and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
+An important paralog of this gene is FGFR1.

 UniProtKB/Swiss-Prot Summary for FLT1 Gene